waikato-llm/ldc-openai/plugins/openai-count-tokens.md

 # openai-count-tokens

 * domain(s): pairs, pretrain, translation
-* accepts: ldc.supervised.pairs.PairData, ldc.pretrain.PretrainData, ldc.translation.TranslationData
+* accepts: ldc.api.supervised.pairs.PairData, ldc.api.pretrain.PretrainData, ldc.api.translation.TranslationData
-* generates: ldc.supervised.pairs.PairData, ldc.pretrain.PretrainData, ldc.translation.TranslationData
+* generates: ldc.api.supervised.pairs.PairData, ldc.api.pretrain.PretrainData, ldc.api.translation.TranslationData

 Counts tokens in text using the specified encoding instance determined from the name of either encoding or model.
 When specifying a maximum number of tokens, the filter no longer forwards any data once that threshold has been reached.